 \section{Conclusion and Future Work}

 We present \MODEL, a layout-aware graph based entity recognition framework for few-shot entity recognition in document images.
-Existing methods that use the coordinates of the bounding boxes of the token to encode layout information might be sensitive to manipulations in the images such as shifting or scaling especially in low data resource settings.
-Our approach makes use of the topological relationship between the tokens in the documents by using a graph-based approach and is more robust to these manipulations.
+Existing methods use the coordinates of the token bounding boxes to encode layout information and they are sensitive to manipulations in the images such as shifting, rotation or scaling especially in low data resource settings.
+Our approach makes use of the topological relationship between the tokens in the documents by using a graph-based approach and it is more robust to these manipulations.
 We construct graphs based on heuristics relating to the k-nearest neighbors of these tokens in space and at a certain angle.
-We extend layout-aware pre-trained language models with a graph attention network whose inputs are the graph we construct and the output hidden states of the backbone language model.
+We extend layout-aware pre-trained language models with a graph attention network with the graphs we construct and the output hidden states froms the backbone language model.
 Extensive experiments in few-shot settings on FUNSD and CORD datasets illustrate the performance gains using our approach.
 Further, we show experiments with image manipulations where our approach is robust to these alterations in the image.

-For future research work, we plan to apply the model on other backbones and incorporate other features such as the semantic relationship between the tokens in addition to the topological relationship when constructing the graph.
+In the future, we plan to apply the model on other backbones and incorporate other features such as the semantic relationship between the tokens in addition to the topological relationship when constructing the graph.